tnewman/pat/README.md

 pat.stop()
 ```

-## License
+## Licensing Considerations
-PAT is licensed under the LGPLv2.1 or later as it requires ffmpeg.
-Note that you must link against
-an LGPL version of ffmpeg if you wish to bound by the terms of the LGPL.
+You must link against an LGPL version of ffmpeg if you wish to bound by the terms of the LGPL.